aliakarma/secure-agent-runtime/thesis_draft.md

 To counter this, a suite of six specialized "Sanitizer Agents" was developed, acting as deep-packet inspectors for AI workloads.

-### 6.1 The Intelligence Engine: Local Fine-Tuned Classifier with LLM Fallback
+### 6.1 The Intelligence Engine: Local Fine-Tuned Classifier with Heuristic Fallback
 Traditional cybersecurity relies on static signatures and regular expressions (regex).
 However, prompt injections are semantically fluid; an attacker can rephrase "ignore previous instructions" in thousands of ways.
-To address this without introducing high network latency or API dependencies, the core `TextSanitizer` implements a dual-stage local classification pipeline.
+To address this without introducing network latency or API dependencies, the core `TextSanitizer` implements a dual-stage local classification pipeline operating completely offline.

 First, the sanitization layer loads a locally hosted, fine-tuned transformer classifier (`distilbert-base-uncased` fine-tuned on prompt injection datasets, running on CPU).